kapilsharma/AngularQuickNotes/03-Components.md

 We already discussed that a component generally have 3 files; TypeScript class, HTML Template and CSS styles.

-In out HelloWorldApp, lets create a new component to display 'Manual compoent'.
+In out HelloWorldApp, lets create a new component to display 'Manual component'.

 As we discussed in `Section 2.4 How our application works?`, a module bootstraps only one component and we already bootstraped 'AppComponent'.
 All other components, now should be called or loaded from AppComponent.

 > Separate folder for each component: A complex angular application contains many components.
-Thus, as good a good coding practice, we should create separate folder for each component and they should follow hirarchical order.
+Thus, as a good coding practice, we should create separate folder for each component and they should follow hierarchical order.
 For example, if app component is going to load 'ManualComponent', it must be in 'app/manual' folder.

-For this example, we are going to name our new componene as `ManualComponent`.
+For this example, we are going to name our new component as `ManualComponent`.
 Following coding best practices of angular, lets create folder `manual` in `app` folder.
 Then we need to create 3 files

 **src/app/manual/manual.component.ts**